QuantConnect/Documentation/07-Research/06-machine-learning-research.rst

 **Keras**

-In order to save our model, we can first use :code:`serialize_keras_object` from the :code:`keras.util` library to convert our model into a json.
-Then we can convert our json into string using :code:`json.dumps`.
-Finally, we save our model using :code:`qb.ObjectStore.Save`.
+In order to save our model, we can first use ``serialize_keras_object`` from the ``keras.util`` library to convert our model into a json.
+Then we can convert our json into string using ``json.dumps``.
+Finally, we save our model using ``qb.ObjectStore.Save``.
 We will need to provide the Object Store a key to reference our saved object.

 .. code-block::